Sam's Blog

 To make starting & stopping your Minecraft server a little simpler, weā€™ll make use of a systemd service template.
 Open an editor to an empty file:

-nano /etc/systemd/system/minecraft@.service
+nano /etc/systemd/system/[email protected]

 And enter the following: